umd-lib/avalon/umd_docs/DockerDevelopmentEnvironment.md

    then left-click the "Create Collection" button in the dialog.
 Once created, the "Manage Content" page with the collection will be displayed.
-Also, a "masterfiles/dropbox/Test_Collection/" subdirectory will be created in the Avalon project directory.
+Also, a "dropbox/Test_Collection/" folder will be created in the masterfiles bucket.

 3) In a terminal, add a `sample-data@example.com` admin user (which is the email address of the submitter in the sample datasets) by executing a Bash